One of the basic rules every writer should follow is to reference acronyms in writing.

 How to reference acronyms in writing

-When you refer to a publication manual or style guide, almost all say that anytime you use an acronym, you should define it in full the first time you use it.
+When you refer to a publication manual or style guide, almost all say that whenever you use an acronym, you should define it in full the first time.

 Here is what the American Psychological Association (APA) Style guide says about acronyms and abbreviations.